artsy/force/analytics/README.md

 To get started with an example lets show what it would be like to track a user clicking on the artist name in the artwork page.

-Open an artist page and right click on the artist name in your browser, then choose "Inspect Element".
+Open an artwork page and right click on the artist name in your browser, then choose "Inspect Element".

 ![](https://s3.amazonaws.com/f.cl.ly/items/3W3u210t3Q2T2x0t2M0h/Image%202015-04-14%20at%2012.40.40%20PM.png)